Sad to hear of yesterday’s passing of Bob Pirsig, aged 88, at home after a period of failing health. Thoughts are with Wendy and the family.

 Hat tip to Chris Meyns.]

 [Post Note: And so many mainstream media pieces, too many to link to, but here a formal obituary from the Guardian.
+Great swathes of this piece lifted verbatim from my biographical timeline.
 Hat tip to David Morey.]